Relative to the District Attorneys' Retirement System (EG $(18,701,000) APV)

 One notable point of contention lies in the decision to increase employee contributions alongside the changes to the average final compensation calculation.
 Some members of the legal community express concern that the combination of rising costs and alterations in benefit calculations could deter potential candidates from entering the district attorney profession.
 Additionally, while enhancing representation on the board of trustees is viewed favorably, there are differing opinions on the necessity and possible impacts of these reforms on the retirement system's governance.

-Relative to the District Attorneys' Retirement System (EN INCREASE APV)
+Provides relative to compensation considered in the calculation of contributions and benefits for the District Attorneys' Retirement System (EN DECREASE APV)

 Relative to the Harbor Police Retirement System for the port of New Orleans, makes comprehensive changes to the provisions of such system (EN INCREASE APV)